As intellectualism suppresses belief in magic, the world's

 processes become disenchanted (...) and (...) simply 'are'

 and 'happen' but no longer signify anything.
 As a

-consequence, there is a growing demand that the world (...) be subjected
+consequence, there is a growing demand that the world

-Dick Houtman (Utrecht, 1963) is Professor of Cultural Sociology at the Center for Rotterdam Cultural Sociology (CROCUS) at Erasmus University Rotterdam and visiting fellow at Yale University's Center for Cultural Sociology (CCS) during the academic year 2012-2013.
-He is member of the editorial boards of Journal for the Scientific Study of Religion, Politics and Religion, Sociologie, and Annual Review of the Sociology of Religion.
+Dick Houtman is Full Professor of Sociology of Culture and Religion at the Center for Sociological Research (CeSO), University of Leuven, Belgium, and faculty fellow at Yale University's Center for Cultural Sociology (CCS), where he was a visiting fellow during the academic year 2012-2013.
+He is a member of the editorial boards of Journal for the Scientific Study of Religion, Politics and Religion, Sociologie, and Annual Review of the Sociology of Religion.